Galactorrhea

 Description

-- Milky nipple discharge not associated with gestation or present >1 year after weaning.
-Galactorrhea does not include serous, purulent, or bloody nipple discharge.
+- Milky nipple discharge not associated with lactation, defined as >1 year after pregnancy or cessation of breastfeeding.

 - System(s) affected: endocrine/metabolic, nervous, reproductive